ngen-brett/gitlab-ce/doc/api/users.md

 ]
 ```

-You can also search for users by username or primary email with: `/users?search=John`
+You can also search for users by name or primary email using `?search=`.
+For example. `/users?search=John`.

 In addition, you can lookup users by username: